 Between 1867 and 1886, the 10th was engaged in extended campaigns against the Cheyenne, Kiowa, Comanche, and the Apache in Kansas, New Mexico, Arizona, and the Oklahoma, Indian Territory.
 According to Colonel Grierson, the 10th acknowledged the name "Buffalo Soldiers" on a widespread basis during the 1871 campaign against the Comanche in the Indian Territory.
 Before then, it was a named enjoyed by the 10th as a result of their encounters with Cheyenne Dog Soldiers.
 According to noted historian and author William Leckie, who researched the definitive history of the Buffalo Soldiers, this is the story of how the 10th Cavalry earned the name; Crazy Buffalos, later termed Buffalo Soldiers

-Along the Saline River in Kansas during September 1867, Private John Randall of Troop G of the 10th Cavalry was assigned to escort two civilians on a hunting trip.
+It was along the Saline River, in Kansas during September 1867, that Private John Randall of Troop G of the 10th Cavalry was assigned to escort two civilians on a hunting trip.
 Soon after losing sight of the camp, the hunters suddenly became the hunted when a band of 70 Cheyenne warriors swept down on them.
 The two civilians quickly fell in the initial attack and Randall’s horse was shot out from beneath him.
 Randall managed to scramble to safety behind a washout under the railroad tracks, where he fended off the attack with only his pistol until help from the nearby camp arrived.
 The Indians beat a hasty retreat, leaving behind 13 fallen warriors.
 Private Randall suffered a gunshot wound to his shoulder and 11 lance wounds, but recovered.

 Around the Cheyenne campfires, word spread of this new type of soldier, "who had fought like a crazed buffalo; who like a buffalo had suffered wound after wound, yet had not died; and who like a buffalo had a thick and shaggy mane of hair.
 Over time, the nickname literally translated as “crazy buffaloes” was embraced by all black soldiers and the 10th Cavalry later incorporated the buffalo into its regimental crest.
 The legend of the Buffalo Soldiers was born.